NatSatie/cloudwalk-test/README.md

 ### Fun Facts of development

 It was also added to the Github repo, a small Github actions yml file.
+Check the commit `38c88c1fb7ffe76bed8ec61ca3517852447bf9cf` (test to check github actions) and `401c261c870145f2d459202f97662a43c640a13a`(fix test).
+The first one breaks the build in Github Actions due to an incorrect test case, and the second one fixes the build.